yu-iskw/spark-dataframe-introduction/README.md

 # Spark DataFrames Introduction

 This is an introduction for Apache Spark DataFrames.
+You can practically learn Apache Spark DataFrame APIs with the real data sets from Github Archive.

 Apache Spark DataFrames are very useful data analytics tool for data scientists.
 It allow us to analize data more easily and more fast.

-Reynold Xin, Michael Armbrust and Davies Liu wrote wrote a nice blog article.
-[the great blog article](https://databricks.com/blog/2015/02/17/introducing-dataframes-in-spark-for-large-scale-data-science.html)
+Reynold Xin, Michael Armbrust and Davies Liu wrote wrote [the great blog article](https://databricks.com/blog/2015/02/17/introducing-dataframes-in-spark-for-large-scale-data-science.html)
 .
 And Reynold Xin gave a nice presentation